Review of BoJack Horseman (2014)

 There are Bronze and Iron Age graves where archaeologists have found babies buried with sippy cups.
 Even in the ancient world, the fanciest cups were decorated with cute animal motifs.
 From Silly Symphonies (1929) onwards, stereotypical English-language cartoon productions showed similar cute animals, infused with anthropomorphism.
 This is a potential source of comedy, mainly through incongruity and baseness.
 In the same way that viewers are expected to consider themselves superior to fools, they are expected to regard animals and animal people as inherently inferior.
 We laugh at those whom we believe to be so inferior.
 We call them silly.
 For more on this topic, read Steve Baker’s Picturing the Beast (1993).

 Anthropomorphic animals make up about half the characters of BoJack Horseman, a sitcom-drama hybrid.
 The species are mostly what people in the USA had around them in barnyards and zoos before Henry Bergh and the ASPCA.
 The exceptions, such as a maggot mortician, are the same size.
 As an afterthought, the exceptions gradually expand to less famous species like a star-nosed mole in season 3.
 Moles are in the category of wild mammals, which constituted about 0.3% of animal biomass in 2018.
-The maggot mortician is an arthropod, a larger category in real life, but a smaller category on the show, used only for a one-scene joke.
+The maggot mortician is an arthropod, a larger category in real life, but a smaller category on the show.
+The mortician is used only for a one-scene joke.
 Thus the characters represent neither human society nor nature.
-Like a toddler’s picture book, or a Bronze-Age sippy cup, or Zoo City (2010), the show is not a picture of life.
+Like a Bronze-Age sippy cup, or a modern toddler’s picture book, or Zoo City (2010), the show is a picture of convention, not life.

-Non-human characters are sometimes used for physical comedy, as when a standing anthropomorphic hen lays an unfertilized egg in shock and the egg immediately hits the floor and cracks, without reaction.
+Anthropomorphism is used for physical comedy, as when a shocked hen, standing on human legs, lays an unfertilized egg.
+The egg immediately hits the floor and cracks, without reaction.
 This is not fundamentally different from a bar fight in Pengar (1946) where a disturbed hen leaves an egg that hits a human character in the face.
-The humanity of the hen on BoJack is there to add an extra layer of deadpan incongruence.
-More often, the animals are used for visual variety and obnoxious advertising-style puns, like a bear holding up a sign that says “BoJack’s views are unbearable”.
-A whale works at “MSNBSea”.
-Lazy puns are used on non-animal topics too, as in the name “Dispirited” for an airline, alluding to Spirit with conspicuously minimal effort and no animal theme.
-It’s the wit of Howard the Duck (1986) without special effects.
-Fortunately, the word play becomes less about puns in the last couple of seasons and more about assonance.
+The humanity of the hen on BoJack is there to add one extra layer of deadpan incongruence.
+More often, the animals are used for visual variety and obnoxious puns, like a bear holding up a sign that says “BoJack’s views are unbearable”.
+Other puns, like “Dispirited” for Spirit Airlines, have no animal theme and no more appeal.
+It’s the wit of Howard the Duck (1986) without the special effects.
+Fortunately, the word play becomes more about assonance in the last couple of seasons.
+Unfortunately, even that change for the better was apparently intended mainly to irritate; specifically to irritate Amy Sedaris, one of the better actors.
+She said she disliked tongue twisters, so she had to do more of them.

-Most people who make a show about silly animals, with puns in place of a fable’s symbolism, will avoid thinking about how it all works.
+When people make a show about silly animals and put puns in place of a fable’s symbolism, they usually don’t think about the world.
 For example, on Peppa Pig (2004), some animals are anthropomorphic and some are not.
 On BoJack, they are all anthropomorphic.
-To their credit, the writers of this show also thought about the food web.
+That self-consistency is a good thing.
+It’s funny, but not just silly.
+It avoids a specific logical inconsistency.
+To their credit, the writers of this show did not stop there.
+They also thought about the food web.
 In season 1, episode 7, a cow waitress publicly pumps milk from her human breast to serve a customer.
 It’s wearisome to her, not like the joyful animism of “Goopy Geer” (1932).
 In season 2, episode 5, the writers go further and attempt the vertiginous nihilism of Rick and Morty (2013) by showing anthropomorphic chickens purposely brain-damaged from birth by the meat industry.
 They would otherwise have had human-level intelligence.
 Season 4, episode 11, implies fish are more crudely caught and killed en masse: “Those fish do not like being canned”, says a cannery worker.
 This is not the mere absurdity of a plum pudding complaining about being cut up in Through the Looking-Glass, and What Alice Found There (1871).
-Instead, it’s the callous grotesquerie of Nekojiru Gekijou (1999), with even stronger internal contradictions.
+Instead, it’s the callous grotesquerie of Nekojiru Gekijou (1999).
+It’s not internally consistent worldbuilding, but it shows ambition.

 References here: March Comes in Like a Lion (2016), “Kanini & Kanino” (2018), Dorohedoro (2020), Tear Along the Dotted Line (2021), “Then Lost is Truth that Can’t be Won” (2022).